replaceitem/carpet-discarpet/docs/pages/functions/users/get-display-name.md

 ### `dc_get_display_name(user, server)`

-Gets a user's nickname in a server, or display name if no nickname is present.
+Gets the user's nickname in a server, or display name if no nickname is present.

 ### {input:}